hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @WayneCui.
 May be you can try `call/wait`->Runs command and waits for exit.

 [15:03:13](#5A8uTbnChaNKLK8Ra0xhUUBxEGGw5S0LocfswIlRf8w) <WayneCui (WayneCui)>:
-Make it with a temp file as @hiiamboris  suggested Ì†ΩÌ∏â
+Make it with a temp file as @hiiamboris  suggested üòâ
 ```
 tmp-file: %port.tmp
 call/output "java -jar ../support/hessian-test-servlet.jar" tmp-file